Cut-based Conflict Analysis in Mixed Integer Programming: Experimental Evaluation

 \subsection{MIP Performance}

 In this experiment, we activate cut-based conflict analysis as an additional conflict analysis method within SCIP.
-This means that conflicts from both, cut- and graph-based conflict analysis, are generated at each infeasibility.
-Note that in SCIP, graph-based conflict analysis generates All-FUIP conflicts by default, so-called reconvergence cuts \cite[]{Achterberg07ConflictAnalysis} and also locally valid conflicts, while our cut-based conflict analysis implementation only generates globally valid conflicts and is restricted to 1-UIP conflicts, as a result of preliminary experiments.
-These differences, together with the significantly different structure of the generated constraints, serve as a motivation that the two approaches will complement each other.
+This means that conflicts from both cut- and graph-based conflict analysis, are generated at each infeasibility. \bluediff{For the cut-based conflict analysis, we only use the cMIR-based reduction.
+As seen in the previous section \MIRCA and \coefTighteningCA perform similarly, however in an extended experiment with a longer time limit of 6 hours and 10 different random seeds, the cMIR-based reduction was on average 8\% faster on ``affected'' instances and required 8\% fewer nodes on those solved to optimality.}

 SCIP discards dense conflicts and regularly removes conflicts that haven't propagated in a while based on an aging strategy.
 We use the same length and age limits also for conflicts from cut-based conflict analysis.
 Preliminary experiments showed a slowdown of 4-5\% if we do not limit the length of conflict constraints.
 On the other hand, the number of explored nodes decreases by ~2\% on average.